 The silent treatment is used as a form of punishment when the victim has attempted to establish a boundary.
 The intended result of the silent treatment is to manage down your expectations so that you expect less and less and the narcissist gets away with more and more.
 Its message is, “Compliance, or else”.
 This can last from a few days to several weeks with the narcissist often leaving the communal home.

 During this time, they are typically grooming the new supply.

 Emotional abuse robs a person of their self-esteem, the ability to think logically, confidence in themselves and their identity.
 If your partner’s actions or words have caused any of the following feelings it is time to consider leaving:

 - Isolation from others, you rarely see friends and family.

 - You constantly think about saying or doing the right thing so that your spouse does not become upset.

-- You simply survive day-to-day, unable to plan escape from the sheer mental exhaustion.
-Any action you take is criticized unless it is one of compliance to his/her desires.
+- You simply survive day-to-day, unable to plan an escape from the sheer mental exhaustion.
+Any action you take is criticized unless it is one of compliance with his/her desires.

 - You’re depressed and anxious most of the time.

-- You tolerate behaviors you that you never imagined you would.
+- You tolerate behaviors that you never imagined you would.